iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * what you want the test file(s) created to be named
 * where the imodels you want to use are located (i.e. using a local file path or using the iModelHub)
 * what size you want the view screen to be
+* how many times the scene should be rendered and skipped
+* how many times the scene should be be rendered and timings taken to later be averaged
+* what filename options you wish to ignore (i.e. items to exclude from the image naming format)
-* what type of test you wish to perform: timing, image, both, or readPixels (timing - take timing data from a renderFrame call; image - save an image of what has been rendered; both - take normal timing data from a renderFrame call and save an image; readPixels - take timing data from a readPixels call & save 3 images contining visual representations of the element Ids, type/order, and distance/depth)
+* what type of test you wish to perform: timing, image, both, or readPixels (timing - take timing data from a renderFrame call; image - save an image of what has been rendered; both - take normal timing data from a renderFrame call and save an image; readPixels - take timing data from a readPixels call & save 6 images contining visual representations of the element Ids, type/order, and distance/depth and using each valid ReadPixels Selector option)
 * what models to use for testing
 * what display style to use
 * what view flags to use
 * what render options to use
 * what tile admin properties to use

+You can specify filename options that you wish to ignore:
+When you chose to produce images through an 'image' or 'both' test, the program will name them in the following foramt: modelName_viewName_renderMode_viewFlagOpts_renderModeOpts_tilePropsOpts.png (for example, SmallTextTest008_Wireframe_-fll+scL+cmL+slL-clp+con_+solShd_+inst.png).
+If you chose to do a 'readPixels' test, the program will save the images produced from this in the following format: depth/elemId/type_readPixelsSelectorOpts_modelName_viewName_renderMode_viewFlagOpts_renderModeOpts_tilePropsOpts.png (for example, type_+geom+dist_TimingTest01_V0_HiddenLine_-fll+scL+cmL+slL-clp+con_+solShd_+inst.png).
+The read pixels selector options, view flag options, render mode options, and tile properties options will all be an abbreviated string representation of the actual property.
+For example, the render mode option 'enableInstancing' would be shown as '+inst' in the filename.
+The 'filenameOptsToIgnore' property allows you to specify either an array of strings or a single space delimited string, where each string item is an abbreviated string representation of a read pixels selector option, view flag option, render mode option, or tile properties option.
+These options will not be included in the image names.

 You can specify any view flag that is part of the ViewFlags class.
 The types of view flags that can be specified include (but are not limited to):
 * renderMode